Becoming a Notary

 - Your Notary Application (must be typed and all fields filled in)

-- Notary Bond - The bond paperwork should have an oath section and power of attorney section
+- Notary Bond - Obtain from your employer.
+The bond paperwork should have an oath section and power of attorney section

 - Your Driver’s License or State Identification - Michigan residents apply in the county of the address on your driver’s license or identification